 - It is more than an emotion.
-It’s an actual commitment to another person.
+It’s a genuine commitment to another person.

 - It is not free.
-It actually demands something of us.
-We can’t live for ourselves in isolation and at the same time love someone else.
+It demands something of us.
+We can’t live for ourselves in isolation and, at the same time, love someone else.

 - Lust has nothing to do with genuine love.
-Our world has substituted lust for love, and this has become very obvious in the sexual revolution, which is still continuing to this day.
+Our world has substituted passion for love, which has become very obvious in the sexual revolution, continuing to this day.
 Lust is focused on self—what I want or need from the other person.
-But love is concerned for the loved one—what I can do for him or her.
+But love is concerned for the loved one—what I can do for them.

 - It cannot be bought.
-It’s a gift that is given freely, and one that is received without cost.
+It’s a gift that is given freely and received without cost.

 - It desires to give with no strings attached.
-It doesn’t demand that the other person be a certain way or do what is desired before love is given.
+It doesn’t demand that the other person be specific or do what is expected before love is shared.
 Genuine love is freely bestowed without qualifications or requirements.

 - It is generous and unselfish.
 True love is other-centered, not self-centered.
 It’s always looking for ways to give, not ways to get.

 - It is more fulfilled in giving than in receiving.
 Those who genuinely love others find great satisfaction in generously giving to them.
-They are especially gratified when they can supply what someone else really needs or desires.
+They are especially gratified when they can supply someone else’s needs or desires.

 - It is forgiving.
-Carrying the weight of anger, resentment, bitterness, or jealousy chokes a person’s spirit and hinders the ability to truly connect with others.
+Carrying the weight of anger, resentment, bitterness, or jealousy chokes a person’s spirit and hinders the ability to connect with others truly.

 - It desires to express itself.
 It is demonstrative and must be expressed.
 When God’s love is in us, it flows out in sacrificial giving.

 - It is a happy emotion.
-The happiest people are not those who have everything money can buy, but those who know how to love.
+The most satisfied people do not have everything money can buy, but those who know how to love.

 - It enjoys seeing others happy.
-That’s because the focus is not on getting for self but in sacrificing for others.
-In seeing the pleasure others experience, there is great enjoyment.
+That’s because the focus is not on getting for self but sacrificing for others.
+In witnessing the pleasure others experience, there is great enjoyment.

 - It is fulfilling and enables us to feel complete.
-When we know how to give and receive love, it gives us a sense of completeness, competence, and worthiness.
+Knowing how to give and receive love gives us a sense of completeness, competence, and worthiness.

-- It may be very painful.
+- It may be excruciating.
 This is especially true if it isn’t mutual.
 It may require repeated forgiveness.

 - It doesn’t require anything in return.
-There are no conditions or requirements placed on the other person before love is freely given.
+No conditions or requirements are placed on the other person before love is freely given.

 - It is patient.
 It waits until the proper time, whereas lust wants immediate gratification.
 If ultimatums are given, it’s not genuine.